 Passengers also enjoy improvements on the 787 Dreamliner, from an interior environment with higher humidity to more comfort and convenience.

 The key to the exceptional performance of the 787 Dreamliner is its suite of new technologies and its revolutionary design.

 Composite materials make up 50 percent of the primary structure of the 787, including the fuselage and wing.

-At the heart of the 787 design is a modern systems architecture that is simpler, more functional and more efficient.
+At the heart of the 787 design is a modern systems architecture that is simpler, more functional and more efficient than that of other airplanes.
 For example, onboard health-monitoring systems allow the airplane to self-monitor and report systems maintenance requirements to ground-based computer systems.

 Advances in engine technology are the biggest contributor to overall fuel efficiency improvements on the Dreamliner.
 The 787 features new engines from General Electric and Rolls-Royce that represent nearly a two-generation jump in technology.

-The design and build process of the 787 has added further efficiency improvements.
-Boeing and its supplier partners have developed new technologies and processes to achieve efficiency gains.
-For example, manufacturing the 787 fuselage as one-piece sections has eliminated 1,500 aluminum sheets and 40,000 - 50,000 fasteners per section.
+The design and build process of the 787 has added further efficiency gains.
+Boeing and its supplier partners developed new technologies and processes to enhance efficiency.
+For example, manufacturing the 787 fuselage as one-piece sections eliminated 1,500 aluminum sheets and 40,000 - 50,000 fasteners per section.

-The 787 program was launched in April 2004 with a record order from All-Nippon Airways (ANA).
-Fifty-eight customers from six continents of the world have placed orders for more than 850 airplanes valued at more than $185 billion, making it the most successful twin-aisle launch of a new commercial airplane in Boeing's history.
+Boeing launched the 787 program in April 2004 with a record order from All-Nippon Airways.
+Approximately sixty customers from six continents of the world have placed orders for more than 1,000 airplanes valued at more than $250 billion, making it the most successful twin-aisle launch of a new commercial airplane in Boeing's history.

-More than 50 of the world's most capable top-tier supplier partners are working with Boeing to bring innovation and expertise to the 787 program.
-The suppliers have been involved since the early detailed design phase of the program and all are connected virtually at 135 sites around the world.
+More than 50 of the world's most capable top-tier supplier partners work with Boeing to bring innovation and expertise to the 787 program.
+The suppliers have been involved since the early detailed design phase of the program and are connected virtually at 135 sites around the world.